What Do People Mean By Digital Signage?

 In reality, digital signage when optimised with the right solution is relatively minimal hassle.
 Especially when compared to creating, distributing and replacing the alternatives like posters.
 On the TrouDigital platform, engaging screens can be knocked up quickly in our drag-and-drop studio.
 Most importantly, digital signage can be fully automated.
 Maintenance is alleviated by the fact that screens can be programmed long in advance to loop content on different screens.
 Integrating content like social media streams and RSS feeds through our simplified widget menu is a great way of letting your screens ‘update themselves’.
 See for yourself in an online demo.

 While not every provider supports advertising, at TrouDigital we positively encourage it with specialist advertising packages.
-This is because we believe digital signage can generate any business a side income stream.
+This is because we believe digital signage can generate any business an additional income stream.

 We also set ourselves apart from the few providers who do offer advertising.
 Often they try to dictate the sponsored content that goes on your screens, only to then take a significant cut – often a majority – of the ad revenue.
 We are completely against this approach and believe in giving you complete control over your network.